JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 ![image](https://user-images.githubusercontent.com/77330289/146927691-faec63e6-0612-4b44-8003-7eb2da178382.png)

+Screenshot 1: Adding details to the dataset being regitered.

+Screenshot 1, shows the addition of basic information to the dataset being registered.
+Information like the name of the dataset, dataset type and a description is added.

 ![image](https://user-images.githubusercontent.com/77330289/146927731-2da425af-3247-4191-9c7c-57ce4f7049ae.png)

+Screenshot 2: Dataset registered

+Screenshot 2, privides confirmation that the new sdataset has successfully been registered on Microsof Azure Machine Learning Studio.
+The screenshot also provides extra details regarding the registered dataset.
+Information like the name, data source, date created, date modified, properties of the dataset and who created the dataset is shown.

 The bankmarketing_train.csv file contains fields pertaining to information gathered during a marketing outreach on whether a client will make a deposit to a bank